-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Instead of just relying on slides and video of the presenter speaking, use different forms of media.

-For example, you could add a video or animation to further illustrate your points.
+For example, you could add a video or animation to illustrate your points further.

-If you’re demonstrating how a product works, walk the attendees through the process in real-time instead of just showing previously taken images.
+If you’re demonstrating how a product works, walk the attendees through the process in real time instead of just showing previously taken images.

 It breaks up the monotony of the standard webinar and can keep your audience interested.

-34. Plan for Interaction
+34. Plan For Interaction

 You may think that holding a webinar, which uses video, text, and audio content, is a surefire way to maintain engagement.

-But after listening to someone talk for 20 minutes or longer, your audience may get bored or just get distracted.
+But after listening to someone talk for 20 minutes or longer, your audience may get bored or distracted.

-To make sure they pay attention up to the very end of your webinar, you need to encourage them to participate.
+To ensure they pay attention up to the end of your webinar, you need to encourage them to participate.

 Ask poll questions, provide challenges, and just try to be conversational as you divulge the contents of your webinar.

-Fortunately, most webinar platforms provide a handful of interactive tools – the most common of which being a chat area where attendees can communicate freely.
+Fortunately, most webinar platforms provide a handful of interactive tools – the most common of which is a chat area where attendees can communicate freely.

-You should have no problem finding a platform that has everything you need to carry out your ideas.
+You should have no problem finding a platform with everything you need to carry out your ideas.

 35. Are You Inexperienced?